DenzieWRLD/DenzieWRLD/README.md

 Hello, I’m @DenzieWRLD.
 I’m interested in learning new technologies.
-I’m currently learning in school as a undergrad at Univeristy of Memphis.
+I’m currently in school as a undergrad at Univeristy of Memphis.
 You can reach me at ddbwman1@memphis.edu.

 <!---